 Making the Rustic Planter

 I’m no expert at making beautiful wooden creations, so you’re going to have to excuse the novice terminology for this part.
 The planter measures 41 cm across (16 1/8″), 45 cm at the highest point (17 6/8″) and it’s 9 cm deep (3 5/8″).
+You can adapt the measurements to fit your space.
 Remove the backing and glass from the cheap plastic frames.

 Place the two frames next to each other and measure the length and width.
 Our frames are 15 cm wide and 20.5 cm high (6″ x 8 1/8″).